-On 24th December 2019, GasanMamo has integrated a 25% share in a life insurance undertaking licenced as IVALIFE Insurance Limited.
-The new company attained its licence and commenced underwriting life insurance business in Q1 2021.
-As a result of this participation, GasanMamo is now subject to group reporting requirements and uses the Deduction & Aggregation method for the purpose of group solvency reporting.
+GasanMamo has integrated a 25% share in a life insurance undertaking licenced as IVALIFE Insurance Limited.
+As a result of this participation, GasanMamo is also subject to group reporting requirements and uses the Deduction & Aggregation method for the purpose of group solvency reporting.
 More specifically, the group own funds shall be equivalent to the sum of GasanMamo's own funds (excluding IVALIFE) and 25% of IVALIFE's own funds.
 The group SCR is calculated in a similar manner.

-The table below displays the group's own funds, SCR and SCR ratio as at December 2021.
+The table below displays the group's own funds, SCR and SCR ratio as at December 2022.

 Group Solvency Calculation Own Funds €'000 SCR €'000 SCR Ratio

-IVALIFE Solo 6,089 2,587 235%
+IVALIFE Solo 7,561 3,888 194%

-Group 46,279 20,740 223%
+Group 51,042 20,720 246%

-Table 14: Group Own Funds and SCR as at December 2021
+Table 14: Group Own Funds and SCR as at December 2022